fenago/nlp-fundamentals/lab_guides/Lab_1.md

 We have learned how to use the lemmatization process to transform a given word into its base form.

-In the next section, we will look at another preprocessing step in NLP:
-**named entity recognition (NER)**.

-NER
----

-Named entities are usually not present in dictionaries.
-So, we need to treat them separately.
-The main objective of this process is to identify the named entities (such as proper nouns) and map them to the categories that are already defined.
-For example, the categories might include names of persons, places, and so on.
-To get a better understanding of this process, we\'ll look at an exercise.

 Exercise 9: Treating Named Entities
 -----------------------------------